Keep the Fight Going

 The primary care clinic at Moncrief Cancer Institute provides comprehensive, coordinated medical care for cancer survivors.
 Our full-service clinic offers a broad spectrum of health services, ranging from preventive care to chronic disease management.
 We help cancer survivors at any stage of treatment improve their quality of life by optimizing control of chronic medical conditions, reducing modifiable risks, providing psychosocial and mental health care, and addressing the long-term or late effects from cancer treatment.

-The clinic is staffed by three knowledgeable, compassionate, and accessible UT Southwestern family medicine physicians.
+The clinic is staffed by three knowledgeable, compassionate, and accessible UT Southwestern family medicine physicians as well as a certified physician assistant.
 They partner with the Harold C. Simmons Comprehensive Cancer Center to provide cancer specialists and support services such as behavioral and nutritional counselors, exercise specialists, and geneticists to provide optimal medical care and well-being for cancer survivors.
 If specialty care is needed, our physicians can provide a referral while continuing to manage your overall care.

 The clinic is currently accepting new patients, and our physicians are participating providers for most major insurance plans.
 Call 817.288.9910 for more information and to schedule an appointment.Scheduled Appointments Include: